pkazmierczak/piotr.is/content/posts/2020-11-17-bargaining.md

 We don't eat meat and our diary consumption is minimal.
 Ok, I guess it could be even more minimal.
 But no eggs, seriously?
 Fine, what about eggs twice a week?
 Once a week?

 And the car, come on, it's not like I'm driving a GMC Sierra, mine has a small petrol engine.
-It's small, I promise, I'm getting 42 miles to the gallon on average.
+It's small, I promise, I'm getting 42 miles to the gallon on average.[^1]

-{{< aside >}}
-50 mpg UK, 5.6 l/100km in normal European countries, 17.8 km/l in weird European countries.
-I've no idea why I defaulted to American units, must be the joy from SNL's cheerful <a href="https://www.youtube.com/watch?v=vJYL4Osyipc">post-election sketches</a>.
-{{< /aside >}}

 And I don't drive it daily, so that's okay.
 But does it mean I have to buy an even smaller car next year?
 Or no car at all?
 What if I bought an old V8 American muscle car, but drove it once a month?
 Is that okay?
 Do I really have to get a Prius?
 I can't afford an electric car, and living without a car is sad.
 Oh you're saying I shouldn't have a car?
 Fine, I could still rent I suppose, for the occasional road-trip.
 But if I rent, it's okay to rent a BMW 5 series, right?